aa-sikkkk/satya/docs/PROJECT_OVERVIEW.md

 The Satya system is architected around several key features designed to provide a comprehensive and effective learning ecosystem:

-### 1. Student-Facing Features (CLI Learning Application)
+### 1. Student-Facing Features (CLI & GUI Learning Applications)

 *   **Offline Content and Functionality:** Guarantees uninterrupted access to all educational materials and AI functionalities without any requirement for internet connectivity, crucial for low-connectivity regions.
-*   **AI-Powered Learning Assistance:**
+*   **RAG-Enhanced AI-Powered Learning Assistance:**
+    *   **Intelligent Content Discovery:** Uses RAG (Retrieval-Augmented Generation) to find the most relevant study materials for any question, even with vague or incomplete queries.
-    *   **Contextual Question Answering (Q&A):** Provides accurate and relevant answers to student queries based on the loaded educational content, powered by an optimized DistilBERT model.
+    *   **Contextual Question Answering (Q&A):** Provides accurate and relevant answers to student queries using **Phi 1.5 model** with retrieved RAG context for enhanced accuracy.
+    *   **Answer Length Control:** Students can choose from **5 different detail levels** (very short to very long) based on their learning needs and time constraints.
-    *   **Progressive Hint Generation:** Offers structured, step-by-step hints generated by a fine-tuned T5-small model to help students solve problems and understand concepts without directly providing the answer.
+    *   **Progressive Hint Generation:** Offers structured, step-by-step hints generated by the same **Phi 1.5 model** to help students solve problems and understand concepts.
+*   **Smart Text Handling:** Automatically normalizes uppercase, lowercase, and mixed case input for better AI understanding and response quality.
-*   **Interactive and Structured Content Delivery:** Presents the curriculum (topics, subtopics, concepts) in a clear, navigable, and engaging command-line interface, making self-directed learning intuitive.
+*   **Interactive and Structured Content Delivery:** Presents the curriculum (topics, subtopics, concepts) in a clear, navigable, and engaging interface, making self-directed learning intuitive.
 *   **Detailed Progress Tracking:** Systematically records student performance data, including answers, time taken, hints used, and mastery levels, allowing students (and teachers) to monitor learning progress.
-*   **Adaptive Learning Paths (Future Development):** Planned functionality to dynamically adjust the learning content and sequence based on individual student performance and identified areas of difficulty.
+*   **Modern User Interface:** Both **command-line interface (CLI)** and **graphical user interface (GUI)** options for different user preferences and hardware capabilities.

 ### 2. Teacher and Community-Facing Features (Teacher Tools)